Glossary of Conveyancing Terms

 While it’s not legally required that you have a conveyancer for the purchase or sale of property, it’s most often the case that people do work with qualified conveyancers or solicitors due to the complexity of the task.
 Thus, conveyancers can explain the process to you and go through any legal terms.

-No matter whether you have gone through the process many times before or if you are facing your first purchase or sale, it’s important to have a good understanding of what is going on – regardless of your level of experience.
+No matter whether you have gone through the process many times before or if you are facing your first purchase or sale, it’s important to have a good understanding of what is going on.

-To help you understand the process we have compiled a glossary of the most typical and common terms so that you have the best possible understanding of what conveyancing is and how it works.
+To help you understand the process we have compiled a glossary of the most typical and common terms.
+Familiarise yourself with these words so you have a firm understanding of what conveyancing is and how it works.

 This refers to the real estate agent who the vendor (or seller) has engaged to help them to sell their property.